 The unique variety of pipestone at Pipestone National Monument is called catlinite.
 It consists largely of microscopic crystals of pyrophyllite (pie-raw-fill-ite), diaspore (die-ah-spore), muscovite (musk-oh-vite), and kaolinite (kay-oh-lihn-ite).
 Traces of the iron bearing mineral hematite (heem-ah-tite) give the catlinite its red color.
 Most other red pipestones found in the world contain the mineral quartz; catlinite has little or none.

 Catlinite formed when mud layers were buried within the earth, under temperature and pressure conditions very different from those at the surface.
 The original minerals were unstable in this new environment, and their chemical components recombined to form new minerals.

-The catlininte beds are sandwiched between thicker beds of quartzite.
+The catlinite beds are sandwiched between thicker beds of quartzite.
 Most of the sand grains of which the quartzite is made are rounded crystals of quartz "glued" together by other quartz crystals that grew between the sand grains after the layers were buried.
 After millions of years of heat and/or pressure fusing the grains together, the rock is presently a mineral harder than ordinary steel.

 Although Sioux Quartzite is extremely hard, the adjacent layers of catlinite are very soft.
-Since the catlinite contains no quartz, subjection to the same natural heat and pressure metamorphosed it into a very dense material which is roughly the same hardess as a human fingernail.
+Since the catlinite contains no quartz, subjection to the same natural heat and pressure metamorphosed it into a very dense material which is roughly the same hardness as a human fingernail.
 It can therefore be easily carved using only the simplest of tools.

 The seam of pipestone within the Monument slants downward to the east.
 The quarries are found along the edge of this seam of rock in a roughly north-south line which is two-thirds of a mile long.
 Hikers on the 3/4-mile Circle Trail will encounter some of the pipestone quarries in use today along the trail.